williamouyang/okta.github.io/_source/_docs/api/resources/system_log.md

 # System Log API

-This API is {% api-lifecycle beta %}.
+This API is a Beta release.
+Contact Support to enable it.

 The Okta System Log API provides read access to your organization's system log.
 This API provides more functionality than the Events API: